-ANTI-LOCK BRAKE SYSTEM
+ANTI-LOCK BRAKE SYSTEM (with "ABS" warning light)

 The anti-lock brake system is designed to help prevent lock-up of the wheels during a sudden braking or braking on slippery road surfaces.
 This assists in providing directional stability and steering performance of the vehicle under these circumstances.